getporter/porter/docs/content/mixins/helm3.md

 #### Outputs

-The mixin supports saving secrets from Kuberentes as outputs.
+The mixin supports saving secrets from Kubernetes as outputs.

 ```yaml
 outputs: